Licensure and Certification

 Currently, the profession of psychoanalysis is regulated by a handful of states: New York has a psychoanalyst licensing law.
 Graduation from either the Psya.D. or the Certificate program in Boston satisfies the educational requirements for licensure in New York.

 Massachusetts does not currently regulate psychoanalysis, so you don’t need a license to practice psychoanalysis in Massachusetts.
 The M.A.
-Program in Psychoanalytic Counseling prepares students to be eligible for certification as Licensed Mental Health Counselors in Massachusetts.
+Program in Mental Health Counseling prepares students to be eligible for certification as Licensed Mental Health Counselors in Massachusetts.

 Don’t I need a license in order to take insurance?